Frontline (American TV program): Awards and results

 Other Frontline reports focus on political, social, and criminal justice issues.
 Ofra Bikel, who has been a producer for Frontline since the first season, has produced a significant number of films on the criminal justice system in the United States.
 The films have focused on issues ranging from post-conviction DNA testing, the use of drug snitches and mandatory minimum sentencing laws, the plea system, and the use of eyewitness testimony.
 As a result of the films, 13 people have been released from prison.

 After the September 11 attacks, the White House requested a copy of "Hunting Bin Laden".
 In 1999, Frontline had produced this in-depth report about Osama bin Laden and the terrorist network that would come to be known as Al-Qaeda in the wake of the 1998 United States embassy bombings.
 Following the September 11 attacks, Frontline produced a series of films about Al-Qaeda and the War on Terrorism.
 In 2002, the program was awarded the DuPont-Columbia gold baton for the seven films.

 In 2003, Frontline and The New York Times joined forces on "A Dangerous Business", an investigation led by reporter Lowell Bergman into the cast iron pipe making industry and worker safety.
 OSHA officials credit the documentary and newspaper report with stimulating federal policy change on workplace safety.
 In 2004, the joint investigation was awarded the Pulitzer Prize for Public Service.

 Producer Michael Kirk's Frontline documentaries have won multiple awards.
 These films include "League of Denial: The NFL's Concussion Crisis" (Peabody Award, 2013), "Cheney's Law" (Peabody Award, 2007), "The Lost Year in Iraq" (Emmy Award, 2006), "The Torture Question" (Emmy Award, 2005), "The Kevorkian File" (Emmy Award), and "Waco: The Inside Story" (Peabody Award).

 Director Martin Smith has produced dozens of films for Frontline, and won both Emmy and Writers Guild of America awards.
 His 2000 film Drug Wars was the winner of the Outstanding Background/Analysis of a Single Current Story Emmy and the George Foster Peabody Award.
 Additionally, Separated: Children at the Border, for which he was writer and correspondent, also won a 2018 Peabody Award.

 Other notable producers of multiple Frontline documentaries have included Sherry Jones, Marian Marzynski, Miri Navasky, Karen O'Connor, June Cross, Neil Docherty, Stephen Talbot, Raney Aronson-Rath, Rachel Dretzin, James Jacoby and Rick Young.

 As of July 2016, Frontline has won a total of 75 Emmy Awards and 18 Peabody Awards.
 In 2020, Frontline was also awarded an Institutional Peabody Award.

+In 2022, Frontline won four awards in the 43rd News and Documentary Emmy Awards.

+In 2024, Frontline won its first Oscar at the 96th Academy Awards for Best Documentary Feature, 20 Days in Mariupol, made by a team of AP Ukrainian journalists.